 Hardware Interfaces

-Both the user’s computer and the product will interface will have a physical connection to the Internet through hardware network adapters.
+Both the user’s computer and the applicatioin will interface with a physical connection to the Internet through hardware network adapters.

-The product will interface with the system hardware it runs on through the web and application server’s runtime environment.
+The application will interface with the system hardware it runs on through the application server’s runtime environment.
 The runtime environment relies on the underlying operating system’s interface to the physical resources such as memory and network adapters.
+Matt will manage and maintain this interface using Apache Tomcat software.

 Software Interfaces

-The user’s client (web browser) will interface with the product via the http protocol and render in its browser the HTML and JavaScript returned by the server.
-Communications Interfaces
+The user’s client (web browser) will interface with the application via the http protocol and render in its browser the HTML and JavaScript returned by the server.

+The application will interface with various social media services through web requests to the service’s REST interface.
+The web requests will be formed using third party Java libraries imported into the application.
+The web requests will be formed following the syntax described in the API documentation of the libraries.
+The map displayed by the application will be built and customized using the Google Map API.Communications Interfaces

-The user’s client (web browser) will interface with the product’s web server using an http connection on TCP port 80.
+The user’s client (web browser) will interface with the application’s web server using an http connection on TCP port 80.

-The product’s communications with the third-party social media services will be made using http web requests over TCP port 80.
-If authentication and secure communication is required to access a service TCP port 443 will be used.
+The application’s communications with the third-party social media services will be made using http web requests over TCP port 80.

 System Features